tbrowder/Date-Utils/README.md

     A: Date.first-date-of-month.day-of-week # range: 1..7
     B: Date.days-in-month                   # range: 28..31

 Given the first value (A), and knowing the DoWs retain their order, we can derive the Date days in the first calendar week.
-Lists of Date days stay in the proper order as shown here in code used herein:
+The lists of Date DoWs stay in the proper order as shown in the following code:

     my @dows = 1..7;
     for @dows -> $cal-start-day {